meshapi/grpc-api-gateway/docs/quickstart/generation.md

     $ buf generate
     ```

-    You should see generated files inside `gen` directory.
+    You should see the generated files inside the `gen` directory.

 === "Using protoc"